 How far ahead can I sign up?

 As far ahead as you want.
 As soon as events become final they are posted on our schedule and ready for registration.
 If you don't see one close to you now, keep checking back, shoots are added almost daily.

 Should I practice before I come?

-It would definitely be a good idea to zero your rifle 3" high at 100 yards, then clean and lubricate it before your Appleseed.
+Then clean and lubricate your rifle before your Appleseed.
 It would also be a good idea to get in the prone position at home, and dry-fire 10 "shots" 3 times a week to stretch your body out.
 That'd be one less thing to worry about on the day of the shoot.

 I signed up for an Appleseed but found one closer to my home, can I change my registration?

 Yes.
 You can get your registration moved to another shoot.
 You will need to contact us at email@example.com and explain what shoot you are registered for and which one you would like to move too.
 Include the names of all those to be moved.